Standel: Downfall

-Following briefly in same year, CMI (distributor of the Standel and Gibson brands), acquired controlling interest in the company.
+Following briefly in same year, CMI acquired controlling interest in the company.

-For a short while Standel amplifiers were manufactured under the C.M.I. rule.
+For a short while Standel amplifiers were manufactured under the CMI rule.
 During this period Standel, for instance, experimented with the FET transistor technology.
-The infamous "potted" modules were also ditched and replaced with "modular" circuit board construction.
+The "potted" modules were also ditched and replaced with "modular" circuit board construction.
 At the same time range of amplifier models was unified and simplified.
 C.M.I.
 Also exploited Standel circuitry in developing the "G-series" of amplifiers, which were sold under Gibson label.

-By 1972, the Standel brand was replaced by SG Amplifiers (which reputedly stood for "Standel Gibson") manufactured in the Standel factory at 4918 Santa Anita Ave., El Monte, California, as the SG Systems brand (often miscalled "SG System").
-The SG line consisted of "hybrid" designs (solid-state preamp, tube power amp) for guitar and bass amplification and "all-transistor" amplifiers (self-powered monitors and powered mixers).
+By 1972, the Standel brand was replaced by SG Amplifiers (which reputedly stood for "Standel Gibson") manufactured in the Standel factory at 4918 Santa Anita Ave., El Monte, California, as the SG Systems brand.
+The SG line consisted of "hybrid" designs for guitar and bass amplification and "all-transistor" amplifiers.
 The amplifiers were most likely developed using Standel resources in coalition with Randall's head design engineer Gary Sunda.
 (Both Randall and SG Systems employed similar vacuum tube power amplifier circuitry, solid-state power amplifier design was similar to that employed by Standel and Gibson).
 Circuit diagrams have designer's initials "J.S.G.", which you can also find from early Randall amplifiers.
-They most likely refer to Gary Sunda.
-Unfortunately there are not many valid references about history of SG Systems amplifiers nor about collaborations of Standel, Randall and C.M.I.

 After just over a year of operation, the SG line of amplifiers was discontinued. and the old factory closed down.

-For the next 25 years, Crooks continued design work for various amplifier companies, such as Barcus-Berry (which later bankrupted and re-emerged as BBE Sound under new ownership).
+For the next 25 years, Crooks continued design work for various amplifier companies, such as Barcus-Berry.
 Crooks, for instance, developed early prototypes of company's "Sonic Maximizer" (although it wasn't originally titled "Sonic Maximizer" at the time) and holds a handful of patents of related techniques to "correct" phase response of speaker systems with alleged lead and lag characteristics (in phase) at inductive and capacitive regions of the reactive load.
 The "Sonic Maximizer" design is largely based on ideas and concepts proposed by Crooks.
 The "Sonic Maximizer" circuitry was later also packaged into an integrated circuitry format and subsequently licensed by numerous companies.
 It is arguably Crooks' most successful design.